MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 -->

 ## Bot templates

+You need to choose the application layer use for your app; however, the Bot Framework has templates and samples for ASP.NET (C#), restify (JavaScript), and aiohttp (Python).
+The documentation is written assuming you use one of these platforms, but the SDK does not require it of you.

 A bot is a web application, and templates are provided for each language version of the SDK.
 All templates provide a default endpoint implementation and adapter.